LathenDesigns/LathenDesigns/README.md

 - 📫 How to reach me: LathenDesigns@gmail.com

 Currently working on:
-1) Front-end website development for Yellow Wood Farm Angoras (code clean up, and gallery add on)
+1) Front-end website development for Yellow Wood Farm Angoras (figuring out how to transfer to hosting site)
-2) ARG Website (in planning stage)
+2) ARG Website (currently on hold)

 Programs Used:
 1) Github desktop